 - The Runaways.
 Compare this to this.

 - Has happened many times with Johnny Depp: he's played George Jung◊ in Blow, John Dillinger◊ in Public Enemies, J.M.
 Barrie◊ in Finding Neverland, Frederick Abberline◊ in From Hell and Joseph D. Pistone◊ in Donnie Brasco, all of whom were arguably somewhat less attractive than the man himself.
 However, he bears a reasonable actual resemblance to other people he's played, including Ed Wood◊, and he's also always up for making himself less attractive in roles, like when he accurately portrayed John Wilmot's horrible death from syphilis in The Libertine.
 He also wanted to have huge ears and a fake nose in Sleepy Hollow and a badly-reattached nose in Pirates of the Caribbean: The Curse of the Black Pearl.
-The studio execs said no in both cases, probably knowing why many people see his films in the first place.
+The studio execs said no in both cases, obviously understanding the box office power of Mr. Fanservice.

 - Amazing Grace, In which we have the short-even-by-the-standards-of-the-time, very near-sighted William Wilberforce◊, portrayed by Ioan Gruffudd◊.
 In real life, Thomas Clarkson was, while not terrible-looking, definitely a bit◊ overweight◊.
 The movie had Rufus Sewell in an unflattering wig◊.